-- 1. Start Keyman Developer. - In the Project menu, point to Recent Projects, click DagbaniTutorial.kpj. - 3.
+- 1. Start Keyman Developer. - 2.
+In the Project menu, point to Recent Projects, click DagbaniTutorial.kpj. - 3.
 In the Project Keyboard dialog box, click Keyboards.
 Then click dagbanitutorial.kmn.
-The Details pane appears. - 4.
+The Details page appears. - 4.
 Click Layout.
-The Layout pane appears.
+The Layout page appears.
 There is a Design tab and a Code tab.
 The Code tab shows us the code that Keyman compiles to build the keyboard.
-The Design tab shows a pictorial picture of the keyboard.
+The Design tab shows a pictorial picture of the keyboard. - 5.
+We will show how to make changes using the Design tab.
+Click Design tab.